Minghaom2/SymMaP/README.md

-# SymMaP
-SymMaP: Improving Computational Efficiency in Linear Solvers through Symbolic Preconditioning --- NeurIPS2025
+# SymMaP: Improving Computational Efficiency in Linear Solvers through Symbolic Preconditioning

-### Get Start
+### Getting Started

 To begin, you need to generate a dataset that includes the equations and their corresponding optimal preconditioning parameters.
 As an example, we consider a second-order elliptic PDE preconditioned using the SOR method.